jdcloudcom/en/documentation/Cloud-Security/Application-Security-Gateway/Best-Practices/Best-Practices.md

 ​

-Best deployment architecture of Advanced Anti-DDoS Pro +Best Application Security Gateway Practice is as follows:
+Best deployment architecture of Anti-DDoS Pro +Best Application Security Gateway Practice is as follows:

-Ø  The security scheduling center of JD Cloud resolves the user domain name to Advanced Anti-DDoS Pro CNAME through DNS resolution.
+Ø  The security scheduling center of JD Cloud resolves the user domain name to Anti-DDoS Pro CNAME through DNS resolution.

-Ø  User normal access traffic and DDoS attack traffic cleaned through Advanced Anti-DDoS Pro are backed to the source to JD Cloud Virtual Private Cloud Network Load Balancer Cluster.
+Ø  User normal access traffic and DDoS attack traffic cleaned through Anti-DDoS Pro are backed to the source to JD Cloud Virtual Private Cloud Network Load Balancer Cluster.

 Ø  Application Security Gateway is deployed on the Load Balancer to be responsible for Web application layer security protection.